 People also know to contact me if they have office items they’re recycling or throwing away.
 I used two big boxes to create a spooky tree adventure for this post.
 An extra large box became a fabulous Humpty Dumpty climbing wall for this project.
 I used discarded white archive boxes for this miraculous mechanism project AND this fast food stand (and I still have some left over!).
 Another giant box became Crackenhopper Field for some creepy carrots.
 An avalanche of leftover brown packing paper was used for this tree project.
 An influx of bubble wrap was used to secure giant feet at this dance party.
 A friend who works at a pharmacy sends me a steady stream of tagboard he salvages from box packaging.
 And if you’re wondering what to do with those leftover 8oz water bottles, try this simple ship in the bottle project.

 Yes, I get pretty giddy about recyclables.
-Not only do these materials get a fantastic second life, they allow me to splurge on other art supplies (like this and this).
+Not only do these materials get a fantastic second life, they allow me to splurge on other art supplies (like this, this, this and this).
 I even reuse the paper and plastic bags the recyclables arrive in – kids use the bags to carry their projects home.

 You can do something like this too.
 Send word to colleagues and friends at your library, school, workplace, or neighborhood and see what you can find.
 There’s also Freecycle, the national network for freely getting and giving all sorts of stuff.
 When I was a grad student at the University of Virginia (and a Public Programs Coordinator at a children’s museum at the same time), I used a UVa listserv to request recyclables for my programs.
 Perhaps your learning institution has something similar you can tap into?